Herman Miller Embody Review (2026)

 If you want structured posture support and better breathability: Herman Miller Aeron

-The Aeron’s mesh suspension runs cooler than any fabric chair and its PostureFit SL system provides more focused, adjustable lumbar support.
-Better for people who sit upright consistently and want a chair that guides good posture.
+The Aeron’s mesh suspension runs cooler than any fabric chair and PostureFit SL provides more focused, adjustable lumbar support.
+Better for people who sit upright consistently.
 Less adaptive to position changes than the Embody.

-The Leap offers adjustable lumbar height and firmness, 4-way arms, variable tilt stop, and LiveBack technology that flexes with your spine.
-More adjustment options at every point of contact.
-Foam cushion provides a more traditional “sitting in a chair” feel.
-Significantly cheaper than the Embody.
+The Leap offers adjustable lumbar height and firmness, 4D arms, variable tilt stop, and LiveBack technology.
+More adjustment options at every point of contact and a more traditional foam cushion feel.
+Available remanufactured from Crandall Office at $649 — significantly better value than the Embody.

 Frequently Asked Questions